TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 <div class="lesson-content__panel" markdown="1">

-  1. Read the rest of [The box model lesson from MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model).
-  2. The concept of "Normal flow" is implied in the box-model resources, but isn't laid out very specifically.
+  1. The concept of "Normal flow" is implied in the box-model resources, but isn't laid out very specifically.
 Read ["Normal Flow" from MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow) to make sure you understand how elements lay themselves out by default.
-  3. W3 schools' ["HTML Block and Inline Elements"](https://www.w3schools.com/html/html_blocks.asp) has a description and a list of all the default block and inline elements.
+  2. W3 schools' ["HTML Block and Inline Elements"](https://www.w3schools.com/html/html_blocks.asp) has a description and a list of all the default block and inline elements.
-  4. The Digital Ocean tutorial ["Inline vs Inline-block Display in CSS"](https://www.digitalocean.com/community/tutorials/css-display-inline-vs-inline-block) has a couple of great examples that clarify the difference between `inline` and `inline-block`.
+  3. The Digital Ocean tutorial ["Inline vs Inline-block Display in CSS"](https://www.digitalocean.com/community/tutorials/css-display-inline-vs-inline-block) has a couple of great examples that clarify the difference between `inline` and `inline-block`.
-  5. Go to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) and do "01-margin-and-padding-1" and "02-margin-and-padding-2" in the `margin-and-padding` directory.
+  4. Go to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) and do "01-margin-and-padding-1" and "02-margin-and-padding-2" in the `margin-and-padding` directory.

 </div>